-Ever-mindful of the gender imbalance on The List, I decided it was high time for a feminist writer to teach me some shit.
+Ever-mindful of the gender imbalance on my reading list, I decided it was high time for a feminist writer to teach me some shit.
 My next selection was Mrs Dalloway by Virginia Woolf.

 The first edition of Mrs Dalloway was published in 1925 by Hogarth Press… which was founded, owned and operated by Virginia Woolf and her husband.
-Fuck the haters, that’s one way to get published!
+That’s one way to get published, fuck the haters!

-Woolf was reportedly inspired by reading James Joyce’s Ulysses, though from what I heard she wasn’t a fan of his notoriously unreadable tome.
+Woolf was reportedly inspired by reading James Joyce’s Ulysses, though she wasn’t a fan of his notoriously unreadable tome.
 Writing Mrs Dalloway was really Woolf’s way of saying “Look, mate, here’s how you do it right!”.
 She mirrors the format of Ulysses, with both books taking place over the course of a single day, but in this case it’s a day in the life of Clarissa Dalloway, an aging Pommy socialite.

-Having read the two introductions (two! plus a foreword!), going in I knew I could safely assume that (1) Virginia Woolf was brilliant, (2) Virginia Woolf was bonkers, and (3) this was going to be a really heavy read.
+Having read the two introductions to Mrs Dalloway (two! plus a foreword!), going in I knew I could safely assume that (1) Virginia Woolf was brilliant, (2) Virginia Woolf was bonkers, and (3) this was going to be a really heavy read.